tneotia/html-editor-enhanced/README.md

   controller: controller, //required
   //other options
   plugins: [
-    SummernoteEmoji(),
     SummernoteAtMention(
+      //returns the dropdown items on mobile
+      getSuggestionsMobile: (String value) {
+        List<String> mentions = ['test1', 'test2', 'test3'];
+        return mentions
+            .where((element) => element.contains(value))
+            .toList();
+      },
+      //returns the dropdown items on web
-      mentions: ['test1', 'test2', 'test3'],
+      mentionsWeb: ['test1', 'test2', 'test3'],
       onSelect: (String value) {
         print(value);
-    }),
-    SummernoteFile(onFileUpload: (file) {
-      print(file.name);
-      print(file.size);
-      print(file.type);
-    }),
+      }
+    ),
   ]
 );
 ```

-In the above example, only those three plugins will be activated in the editor.
-Order matters here - whatever order you define the plugins is the order their buttons will be displayed in the toolbar.

-All plugin buttons will be displayed in one section in the toolbar.
-Overriding the toolbar using the `toolbar` parameter does not affect how the plugin buttons are displayed.

-Please see the `plugins.dart` file for more specific details on each plugin, including some important notes to consider when deciding whether or not to use them in your implementation.

-### `onImageUpload` and `onImageLinkInsert`

-These two callbacks pass the file data or URL of the inserted image, respectively.

-The important thing to note with these callbacks is that they override Summernote's default implementation.

-THis means that you must provide code, using either `<controller name>.insertHtml()` or `<controller name>.insertNetworkImage()`, to insert the image into the editor because it will not insert automatically.

-See [below](#example-for-onimageupload-and-onimagelinkinsert) for an example.
+### `HtmlEditorOptions` parameters

+This section contains longer descriptions for select parameters in `HtmlEditorOptions`.
+For parameters not mentioned here, see the parameters table [above](#parameters---htmleditoroptions) for a short description.
+If you have further questions, please file an issue.

-### `autoAdjustHeight`
+#### `autoAdjustHeight`

 Default value: true

-This option parameter sets the height of the editor automatically by getting the value returned by the JS `document.body.scrollHeight`.
+This option parameter sets the height of the editor automatically by getting the value returned by the JS `document.body.scrollHeight` and the toolbar `GlobalKey` (`toolbarKey.currentContext?.size?.height`).

-This is useful because the Summernote toolbar could have either 1, 2, or 3 rows depending on the widget's configuration, screen size, orientation, etc. There is no reliable way to tell how large the toolbar is going to be before the webview content is loaded, and thus simply hardcoding the height of the webview can induce either empty space at the bottom or a scrollable webview.
-By using the JS, the editor can get the exact height and update the widget to reflect that.
+This is useful because the toolbar could have either 1 - 5 rows depending on the widget's configuration, screen size, orientation, etc. There is no reliable way to tell how large the toolbar is going to be until after `build()` is executed, and thus simply hardcoding the height of the webview can induce either empty space at the bottom or a scrollable webview.
+By using the JS and a `GlobalKey` on the toolbar widget, the editor can get the exact height and update the widget to reflect that.

 There is a drawback: The webview will visibly shift size after the page is loaded.
 Depending on how large the change is, it could be jarring.
 Sometimes, it takes a second for the webview to adjust to the new size and you might see the editor page jump down/up a second or two after the webview container adjusts itself.

 If this does not help your use case feel free to disable it, but the recommended value is `true`.

-### `adjustHeightForKeyboard`
+#### `adjustHeightForKeyboard`

 Default value: true, only considered on mobile